 How to use the Revive network

 Access to Revive units is made via either RFID card or the web app.
-All units can be accessed via the web app which is free and accessible from a standard web browser, with a one off cost for the RFID card.
-Bank account details are registered to either set-up to charge fees too.
+All units can be accessed via the web app, which is free and accessible from a standard web browser, with a one-off cost for the RFID card.

 Revive allows any RFID card to be registered to access the network’s points, including TfL’s Oyster card and those from other networks.